hoangduytran/blender-manual/manual/editors/preferences/extensions.rst

 The available filtering options are:

-- Enabled Extensions Only
+- Enabled Extensions
-- Installed Extensions Only
+- Installed Extensions
+- Legacy Add-ons

 Filter by Type
 ==============